About USC Gould

-Cruz graduated from the University of California, Irvine, and earned his master’s degree from Stanford University.
+Cruz graduated from the UC Irvine, and earned his master’s degree from Stanford University.
 He is a graduate of New York University School of Law, where he was managing editor of New York University Law Review.

 Cruz’s academic publications include “Spinning Lawrence, or Lawrence v.
 Texas and the Promotion of Heterosexuality” (Widener Law Review, 2005); “Mystification, Neutrality, and Same-Sex Couples in Marriage,” in Mary Lyndon Shanley’s Just Marriage (Oxford University Press 2004); “Making Up Women: Casinos, Cosmetics, and Title VII” (Nevada Law Journal, 2004); and “Disestablishing Sex and Gender” (California Law Review, 2002).